tinymce/tinymce-svelte/README.md

 ```
 #### License Key

 Tiny Cloud license key.
-Required for deployments using the Tiny Cloud to provide the TinyMCE editor.
+Use this when self-hosting TinyMCE instead of loading from Tiny Cloud.

-Default value: licenseKey
+Default value: undefined
-Type: string
+Type: "gpl" or a valid TinyMCE license key

 ##### Example using licenseKey
 ```